Counterfactual inference in sequential experiments: Proofs of the corollaries

-In this appendix, we collect the proofs related to all the examples presented in the main paper.
+In this appendix, we collect the proofs related to all the corollaries presented in the main paper.
 We remind the reader that the big-$\order$ and $\Omega$ notation is taken with respect to $\T$.